 - The all-Greek GPA is consistently above the all-student GPA at Nebraska Wesleyan University.

-- For the past three years, Greek life GPA’s have been higher than the All-Students average.
+- For the past ten academic semesters, Greek life GPA’s have been higher than the All-Students average.
 See academic performance by chapter.

 - Each chapter sets a minimum grade point average requirement for membership.